 The Extended Media Area is rooted in an interdisciplinary investigation blending traditional and extended media mediums.
 The extended media curriculum is grounded in critical analysis, conceptual exploration and an acute understanding of contemporary issues through acquiring different media expertise and as well as technical abilities.
-The courses explore traditional and contemporary art medium such as installation, sculpture, drawing, performance, social practice, sound, video, and other new technologies.
-Students will be pushed to hone their personal voice and develop the technical and critical expertise to become successful artists in a local and global contemporary discourse.
+Students will be pushed to hone their personal voice while developing the technical and critical expertise to become successful artists in a local and global contemporary discourse.

 Facilities and Equipment

 - Individual studios for graduate and advanced students

 - Dry erase table

 - Clay 3D printer

 - Mac Lab with video and sound editing program.